Update November 2020.

 Declawing is a lucrative procedure for many veterinarian$ including for many vets at AAHA hospitals.

 The vet at this AAHA hospital made $40.75 for each toe bone and claw that was amputated in this declaw procedure.

 MANDATORY DENTAL STANDARD PRESS RELEASE FROM AAHA- AAHA mandatory dental standard

 AAHA PRESS RELEASE ABOUT THE REVISED DECLAW POSITION STATEMENT- AAHA declawing press release

 Most AAHA hospitals declaw cats and most do NOT follow the AAHA declawing position.

-Below are many of these examples that you are sending me of AAHA hospitals that are not following AAHA position statement standards when it comes to declawing.
+Below are many of these examples that you are sending us of AAHA hospitals that are not following AAHA position statement standards when it comes to declawing.

-Here’s another AAHA hospital with a 37 yr member AVMA vet whose practice tells first time cat owners that their laser way of declawing isn’t inhumane.
+Here’s another AAHA hospital with a 37 yr member AVMA vet whose practice told one of our researchers that their way of laser declawing is inhumane.
 They charge around $800-$1000 but want you to know that it is different than how the other vets do it who just cut them out.
 They say there are no negatives consequences to declawing if it’s done properly.
 They want you to know that there are a lot of clinics that don’t do laser declawing and Dr Anderson “does declaws all the time” and has been “practicing for over 30 years.”
 They say your cats are, “back to normal about a week later.”
 When you ask about the horror stories about how bad declawing is they say, “those are people that are not having it properly done or most of the time it’s not laser declawing it’s the original declawing.”